Le grand retour: Federer wins return to Paris, Slam action - WHIZ News

 This match bathed in sunshine Monday meant Federer finally was back at the French Open and back in Grand Slam action and he gave the excited fans what they wanted perhaps as much as he did: a victory.

+Announcing a stunning departure was Naomi Osaka, who said the best thing would be for her to withdraw from the tournament.
+The four-time major champion said on Twitter she has suffered long bouts of depression since winning the 2018 U.S. Open.

+Osaka had earlier declared she would not speak to the media during Roland Garros and was fined $15,000 after she skipped the post-match news conference following her first-round victory Sunday.

-Showing no signs of rust, really, or trouble with the right knee that needed two operations last year, Federer produced more than twice as many winners as unforced errors — 48 to 20 — and never faced a break point while improving to 8-0 against Istomin over their careers.
+Federer showed no signs of rust or trouble with the right knee that needed two operations last year.
+He produced more than twice as many winners as his 20 unforced errors and never faced a break point while improving to 8-0 against Istomin over their careers.

+“Always great to be on court with this legend.
+To play against him is always a big (deal),” Istomin said.
+“I was expecting all the spectators to cheer for him.”

+They sure did, with one voice from the stands shouting, “A delight, Roger!
+A delight!” as Federer went up 4-2 in the third set.

 Federer, whose 40th birthday is Aug.
 8, hadn’t appeared on the Grand Slam stage since Jan.
-30, 2020, when he lost to Novak Djokovic in the semifinals of the Australian Open.
+30, 2020, when he lost to Novak Djokovic in the Australian Open semifinals.

-He acknowledged recently he has zero chance of claiming the trophy this time around in Paris; instead, he is hoping to tune up his game to be ready to challenge for a championship at Wimbledon, where play begins in about a month.
+He acknowledged recently he has zero chance of claiming the trophy this time around in Paris; instead, he is hoping to tune up his game to be ready to challenge for a championship at Wimbledon, where play begins in late June.

+“In a way I like this situation — that I don’t know what’s next, how my next match will be.
+I don’t even know who I play, to be honest,” said Federer, whose second-round opponent will be 2014 U.S. Open champion Marin Cilic.
+“I take it round by round, match by match.”

-After rhythmic clapping from the stands accompanied Federer’s trot to the baseline for the match’s opening point Monday, he got off to the perfect start against Istomin, who is ranked 204th and now is the owner of a seven-match Grand Slam losing streak but did upset Djokovic at the 2017 Australian Open.
+After rhythmic clapping accompanied Federer’s trot to the baseline for the match’s opening point, he got off to the perfect start against Istomin, who is ranked 204th and now is the owner of a seven-match Grand Slam losing streak but did upset Djokovic at the 2017 Australian Open.

-Federer used a drop shot against Istomin to earn a break point in the opening game, then converted it with a forehand winner, before holding to go up 2-0.
+Federer used a drop shot to earn a break point in the opening game, then converted it with a forehand winner, before holding to go up 2-0.

 Just 1 1/2 hours later, it was over for Federer, who won the 2009 French Open for one of his 20 Grand Slam titles.